pollinations/pollenwall/README.md

 ## Support

-Currently `pollenwall` only supports x86 and ARM mac computers.
+Currently `pollenwall` only supports x86 and ARM mac computers and x86 Windows computers.
-Support will be expanded in the near future.
+Support will be expanded in very near future.

 ## Installation